-Turkey is a safe country and provided you listen to advice, e.g., the advice we gave before about not going close to the Syrian border; you’re more than fine.
+Turkey is a safe country and provided you listen to advice, e.g., the advice we gave before about not going close to the Syrian border, you’re more than fine.
 This is a huge country, and it’s one that is extremely welcoming.
-It’s very easy to travel around Turkey, thanks to a very high-quality long-distance bus network, meaning you can go from place to place quite cheaply.
+Thanks to a very high-quality long-distance bus network, it’s straightforward to travel around Turkey, meaning you can go from place to place quite cheaply.

 If you want to go away from the main tourist resorts and cities, head to the Black Sea Coast, with destinations such as Rize and Trabzon.
 Central Turkey is also a delight, and this is where the capital city of Ankara is situated.
 Do be aware that during the winter, however, this part of Turkey sees heavy snowfall, but it’s a beautiful thing to see!